ttskp/cloud-artifact-consumer/README.md

 # SAM project template

-This is a [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) project template.
+This is a [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) project providing a stack which subscribes do a artifact distribution stack.
-You can keep most of the descriptions provided in this Readme, as they will fit in general.

 ## Requirements